saada0718/COMP3005-Assignment4/README.txt

     10. updateStudentEmail

-        This function asks for current and new email and updates the email of a student with the given email in the students table if the student with the given email exists and the table exists.
+        This function takes in a student_id and a email.
+The function assumes that the parameters passed in are valid (which the code does before passing to the function).
+The function then updates the students email address.

     11. student_with_email_exists